 Coconuts are the biggest natural source of lauric acid.
 Interestingly, another natural source of lauric acid is breast milk!
 The first and most important immunity building block for babies.

 Coconut oil also contains vitamin E which is a powerful antioxidant known for its healing properties.
 It helps with tissue repair and protects against free radicals.

 To get the maximum benefits from coconut oil, you can use it both internally and topically.

 This versatile oil makes a healthy addition to your diet as well as to your skincare routine.

-Due to its small molecular structure coconut oil easily absorbs into your skin and prevents the moisture from escaping.
+Coconut oil is a very good natural moisturizer.
+Due to its small molecular structure, it easily absorbs into your skin and prevents the moisture from escaping.

-It is especially beneficial for dry skin as it helps soften and nourish it.
+It’s especially beneficial for dry skin as it helps soften and nourish it.

 Coconut oil’s strong antibacterial, anti-fungal, antiviral and anti-parasitic properties help keep your skin clean.